“I’m free today, Richard. I’m breathing free air.”

 Ronnie tried to keep his beats and his music going.
 He finally got a job working at Home Depot.
 He enrolled in a computer class.
 We bought him a laptop to help.
 It was going good.

 “It’s all good, Richard.”
 This was the message of the occasional calls.

 Ronnie was fixated on his phone, as he had had nothing like it for the past seven years.
 It would ring, vibrate and light up on a regular basis.
 I had dinner with Ronnie a few months ago at a nice restaurant in Miami.

 He ordered steak well done … because he heard someone do the same, but he wasn’t sure what it meant.
 His exposure to the world beyond Liberty City was limited, and in prison you take what’s given to you rather than order your preference.

 There were cracks in the façade of stability.
-Ronnie’s mother and his sister had moved to “the Dakotas or somewhere like that.”
+Ronnie’s mother and his sister had moved “somewhere.”
 But he said it was all good because there was a month left on the lease.